Legal

 • Land and building tax (PBB): Annual, relatively small

-Australian tax:
+Home-country tax:

-• CGT on disposal of company shares
+• Capital gains tax typically applies on disposal of company shares

-• No main residence exemption for overseas property
+• No main residence exemption for overseas property in most jurisdictions

-The Australia-Indonesia Double Tax Treaty prevents double taxation.
-Work with a tax advisor experienced in both jurisdictions.
+Work with a tax advisor experienced in cross-border property investments.

 Is PT PMA Worth It?